IsraRomeroG/Minesweeper/README.md

 ------------

-If you want to save your games you have to Sing Up, this is a very simple Sing Up whitout any security.
+If you want to save your games you have to Sign Up, this is a very simple Sign Up whitout any security.

 You only have to enter your username, and it will be saved:

 ![](https://i.ibb.co/3s200cS/singup.png)

-Then you can Sing In simply with you username:
+Then you can Sign In simply with you username:

 ![](https://i.ibb.co/R6yfPdh/singin.png)

-Once you Sing In you will see a diferent menú:
+Once you Sign In you will see a diferent menú:

 ![](https://i.ibb.co/FHP7xkv/singinok.png)